 1. Choose ports based on cargo type

 Not every port is suited for every coal category.
-Some ports handle sub-bituminous coal better due to equipment designed for lower density material.
+Some ports handle sub-bituminous coal more efficiently due to equipment designed for lower density material.

 2. Use real-time ETA coordination

 Track vessel schedules and adjust discharge windows with port authorities.
-A well-timed arrival can cut queue delays by days.
+A well-timed arrival can reduce queue delays significantly.

 3. Implement cargo split strategies

-Dividing large shipments into smaller parcels reduces peak congestion and distributes unloading risk.
+Dividing large shipments into smaller parcels distributes unloading risk and reduces peak congestion exposure.

 4. Pre-plan evacuation logistics

-Trucks, rakes and barges should be arranged before the vessel anchors.
-The port is not a storage yard.
-Coal must flow out as soon as it lands.
+Trucks, rail rakes and barges should be arranged before the vessel anchors.
+The port is a transit point, not a storage yard.
+Coal must move immediately after discharge.

 5. Monitor weather and rainfall patterns

-Protective tarpaulins and covered conveyors reduce fines and moisture damage, especially during monsoon season.
+Protective tarpaulins and covered conveyors reduce fines and moisture damage, particularly during monsoon season.

-A cement buyer imports a 65,000-tonne cargo.
-Berth congestion extends unloading by 4 days.
-Demurrage at USD 15,000 per day adds USD 60,000 to cost.
-On paper, the buyer negotiated a great coal price.
-In reality, port delays erased all savings.
+A cement buyer imports a 65,000 tonne cargo.
+Berth congestion extends unloading by four days.
+Demurrage at USD 15,000 per day adds USD 60,000 to total cost.
+On paper, the negotiated coal price looked attractive.
+In practice, port delays eliminated all savings.

 If the buyer had: